-On 22 May, 1894 Gandhi established the Natal Indian Congress (NIC) and worked hard to improve the rights of Indians in South Africa.
+On 22 May 1894 Gandhi established the Natal Indian Congress (NIC) and worked hard to improve the rights of Indians in South Africa.
 In a short period, Gandhi became a leader of the Indian community in South Africa.
 Tirukkural ancient Indian literature, originally written in Tamil and later translated into various languages.
 Gandhiji was also influenced by this ancient book.
-He was influenced by the idea of Satyagraha which is a devotion of truth and in 1906 implemented a non-violent protest.
+He was influenced by the idea of Satyagraha which is a devotion to truth and in 1906 implemented a non-violent protest.
 He returned to India in 1915, after spending 21 years of his life in South Africa, and no doubt, there he fought for civil rights and at this time he was transformed into a new person.

 Mahatma Gandhi: Role in the Indian Independence Movement

 Mahatma Gandhi: Satyagraha

 Gandhi identified his overall method of non-violent action as Satyagraha.
 Gandhiji's Satyagraha influenced eminent personalities such as Nelson Mandela and Martin Luther in their struggle for freedom, equality, and social justice.
 Mahatma Gandhi's Satyagraha was based on true principles and non-violence.